jasper-zheng/PyAudible/src/documentation.md

-# PyAudiable 0.1.1 documentation
+# PyAudible 0.1.1 documentation

-PyAudiable is a Python library for sending and receiving data using audible sound.
+PyAudible is a Python library for sending and receiving data using audible sound.
 PyAudible includes a transmitter and a receiver module that could be implemented on multiple separate devices, enables the transmission of small amounts of data between devices in the vicinity.

  - The transmitter module ``PyA_Transmitter`` generates encoded audio waveforms.
  - The receiver module ``PyA_Receiver`` listens and analyses the audio waveforms captured by microphones.